Arkanic/todo/README.md

 ### GUI
 Launch via `todo gui`, provides a simple immediate mode UI for interaction.

+## Install
+Either download a binary from the releases page, or follow the build steps below.

+## Build
+`cargo build --release`, use binary located in target/release as you wish afterward - there is a bunch of optimizations for release builds so expect your compiler to fry itself for a bit making the final binary

 ## Potential improvements
 - Switch to a non-immediate-mode gui library to save some resources?